hiphops-io/hiphops-io.github.io/docs/start-installation.md

 `hops config addkey --keydata="COPY_PASTED_ACCOUNT_KEY"`

-!> Important: Protect your account key!
-It grants full access to Hiphops, which by proxy grants access to any SaaS tools you've connected.
-It should only be shared with users that require privileges to create automations for these tools.
+!> Important: Keep your account key safe.
+It should only be shared with trusted users that require privileges to create automations for your connected tools.

 **All done** :tada: